It is currently considered one of humanity’s most common and dangerous diseases.

 - Sanitation of chronic infection foci.

-- Anti-rheumatic treatment, which provides the long-term use of non-steroidal anti-inflammatory drugs.
+- The antirheumatic treatment provides the long-term use of nonsteroidal anti-inflammatory drugs.